swissdeam/go-basics/readme.md

 ### Methods for structs
 ***From this moment all of code will be in txt files , which i will add for each chapter to "code examples" folder*** there is how we can create some methods(func for certain struct or type) for "developer" struct

+### Methods for Pointers
+we cannot change some fields in struct when we write <name_of_struct.name_of_methods()> we have to create pointer for struct.
+With pointer methods can change value of fields in struct